 This is the kind of list that you might read and think makes sense and that it applies to you or that it doesn’t, but that you probably won’t do anything about.

 So, instead of just superficially reading this article and then doing absolutely nothing with it, why don’t you use this list as a mental pirate map.
-Knowing where the treasure isn’t buried, helps to better understand the places you might want to dig up to find your hidden jewels of positive energy.
+Knowing where the treasure isn’t buried, helps to better understand the places you might want to dig up to find your hidden jewels of good vibes.

 I’ve even taken the liberty of making a worksheet, which you can download here.

-Hopefully, you use it to make yourself more aware of the unhealthy mind habits you most often allow yourself to indulge in.
-And if you don’t use the worksheet, at least take a mental photo of the list and see if you notice which of these mind habits appear most often in your days.
+Hopefully, you use it to make yourself more aware of the unhealthy habits of the mind you most often allow yourself to indulge in.
+And if you don’t use the worksheet, at least take a mental photo of the list and see if you notice which of these mental habits appear most often in your days.

 Ideally, you wanna become aware of these negative mental habits, and slowly learn how to eliminate them.